-In Select a template, they select the ASP.NET template for their build.
+Under Select a template, they select the ASP.NET template for their build.

 They select the build number to watch the process.
-After it's finished they can see the process feedback, and select Artifacts to review the build results.
+After it's finished, the admins can see the process feedback, and they select Artifacts to review the build results.

-The folder Drop contains the build results.
+The Artifacts explorer pane opens, and the drop folder displays the build results.

 They select Releases > + New pipeline.

 They select the deployment template for Azure App Service.

 They name the release pipeline ContosoSmartHotel360Refactor and, in the Stage name box, specify SHWCF-EUS2 as the name of the WCF web app.

 Under the stages, they select 1 job, 1 task to configure deployment of the WCF service.

 They verify that the subscription is selected and authorized, and then they select the app service name.